Don’t be a Chicken…

-Making your own stock is nothing to be afraid of!
+Making homemade chicken stock is nothing to be afraid of!
 You’ll save money – LOTS of it – and nourish your family.

-Because even though I feel like everyone should be making bone broth, I realize that there are still rookies out there – let’s change that today!Print
+Because even though I feel like everyone should be making bone broth, I realize that there are still rookies out there – let’s change that!

 - Cover the chicken/bones with cold water and add a few tablespoons of vinegar.
 I never measure but just pour in “a glug.”
-Allow to sit for 30-60 minutes to give the vinegar time to soften the bones, beginning the process of leaching the minerals, like calcium, , and potassium, from the bones and cartilage out into the stock.
+The vinegar is optional, but I think it improves the taste and many say it helps extract nutrients and minerals from the bones and veggies.

 - Cook over high heat until a gentle boil is reached (attempt, of course, not to boil over the liquid like I often do, but don’t despair if that happens).
 Turn stove to low, then skim off any foam that has risen to the top.
 (That’s just impurities and questionable stuff – if there’s foam, always try to skim, no matter what you’re cooking.)

 - Allow the stock to simmer for anywhere from 4-24 hours.
 Some say don’t dare go over 12; the same folks say boiling will break down the Perfect Supplements gelatin to your stock at the end to further boost the immunity and skin/hair/joint health benefits of your stock.
 I’ve been adding gelatin and to everything from casseroles to smoothies lately! .
 Do what works for you, makes a good-tasting broth, and demonstrates gelatin (like Jell-o consistency) at the end.
 Note: You can also add